 After intangible asset identification, contingent consideration is the area most likely to generate audit findings on business combination files.
 IFRS 3.39 requires the acquirer to recognise contingent consideration at acquisition-date fair value as part of the total consideration for the acquiree.

 The common structure in mid-market deals is an earn-out: additional payments contingent on the target meeting revenue or EBITDA targets over one to four years.
-Under IFRS 3.39, this is measured at fair value on day one, requiring assumptions about probability, time value of money, and the acquirer’s credit risk.
+Under IFRS 3.39 , this is measured at fair value on day one, requiring assumptions about probability and time value of money (plus the acquirer’s credit risk where material).

 After initial recognition, the accounting depends on classification.
 IFRS 3.40 requires contingent consideration classified as equity to remain at the initial amount (no remeasurement).
 Contingent consideration classified as a liability (the far more common case for earn-outs) gets remeasured to fair value at each reporting date, with changes recognised in profit or loss.
 The distinction matters because it determines whether subsequent changes in the earn-out estimate affect goodwill or the income statement.

 Your audit work covers two phases.
-At the acquisition date, test the fair value of the contingent consideration: examine the earn-out agreement, the probability assumptions, and the discount rate.
+At the acquisition date, test the fair value of the contingent consideration: examine the earn-out agreement, the probability assumptions, the discount rate, and the payment triggers.
 In subsequent periods, test the remeasurement by comparing the updated probability assessment against actual performance data.
 If the target exceeded its first-year revenue threshold, the probability weighting on the higher payment tranches should have shifted.
 A static day-one estimate left unchanged at year-end despite actual results is one of the most straightforward findings for a reviewer to identify.

 The most common error is failing to remeasure.
 Clients record the day-one fair value and leave it unchanged at subsequent reporting dates even when actual performance data changes the probability distribution.
 Your file should include a comparison of the acquisition-date assumptions against actual results at each reporting date.